-Before Henry VIII’s break with the papacy in the 1530s, the Roman Catholic Church remained all powerful in England.
+Before Henry VIII’s break with the papacy in the 1530s, the Roman Catholic Church was all powerful in England.
 Only a small, persecuted minority questioned its doctrines.
-The early years of his reign also saw traditional religious practices – such as pilgrimages, saints’ holidays and religious plays – enthusiastically observed, together with the continued building and embellishment of churches that had been a major feature of Henry VII’s reign.
+The early years of Henry’s reign also saw traditional religious practices – such as pilgrimages, saints’ holidays and religious plays – enthusiastically observed, together with the continued building and embellishment of churches that had been a major feature of the reign of his father, Henry VII.

 The monastic impulse was long past its peak: excepting those run by stricter orders like the Carthusians, monasteries had become property-owning corporations – some very rich – with few inhabitants.
 Rievaulx Abbey, North Yorkshire, which had about 650 monks at its peak, had only about 20 by the 1530s; massive Castle Acre Priory, Norfolk, had only ten.

 Some smaller abbeys had already closed because of a lack of recruits when Henry VIII forcibly suppressed all monasteries between 1536 and 1540.

 The Suppression of the Monasteries was largely accepted in the south, especially by those who acquired monastic lands.
 But in parts of the north it provoked the 1536–7 Pilgrimage of Grace, the largest peacetime revolt in English history.

 But although Henry had rejected papal authority, he remained wedded to Catholic doctrine, and burned Protestant ‘heretics’.
 Real religious change only began to speed up under the radically Protestant Edward VI (r.1547–53), before being reversed when the Catholic Mary I (r.1553–8) tried to restore the old order, burning nearly 300 Protestants in the process.

 THE CHURCH TRANSFORMED